hudmol/archivesspace_export_service/README.md

 exported (or re-exported) for publication, and a list of `removes` that have been deleted, or unpublished or suppressed, which should be removed from the export pipeline.

-The Exporter Application runs all of the time and uses a configuration file (`config/jobs.rb` - discussed below) to determine when it should start or stop export jobs.
+The Exporter Application runs as a daemon and uses a configuration file (`config/jobs.rb` - discussed below) to determine when it should start or stop export jobs.

-Each export job remembers when it last ran, and if it has any unfinished tasks from its previous run.
+Each export job remembers when it last ran, and if it has any unfinished items from its previous run.
-It uses this information to hit the new ArcihvesSpace endpoint for the lists of `adds` and `removes` for this run.
+It uses this information to hit the new ArchivesSpace endpoint for the lists of `adds` and `removes` for this run.

 For each resource in the `adds` list it exports it as EAD and then places it in a pipeline for processing.